CodeSinghh/Kubernetes---Docker/Project Documentation.md

 ### Step 7: Destroy All Infrastructure

 1. **Delete Deployment and Service**:
-   - Delete the deployment and service to stop the application:
+   - Delete the deployment and service to stop the website:
      ```
      kubectl delete service webapp-service
      kubectl delete deployment webapp-deployment